 Extra Curricular Dance is extremely popular within the school.
 Lunch time and after school dance clubs are available for all year groups from beginners through to advanced dancers offering a range of dance styles.
 Clubs are run by older dance students, the dance teacher and external specialists.

-There is an annual school dance show involving a large number of students from across the school and from our local primary schools.
+There is an annual school dance show at The Wycombe Swan, involving a large number of students from across the school and from our local primary schools.
 This is an extremely popular event on the school calendar.

 Students in the Advanced Dance Group have the opportunity to perform in Community Dance Platforms at local theatres.
 Past performances have included: